ligato/vpp-agent/docker/dev_vpp_agent/README.md

 docker images
 ```

-You should see something this:
+You should see something like this:

 ```
 REPOSITORY                       TAG                 IMAGE ID            CREATED             SIZE